 It doesn't seem to matter what they are wearing or which direction they happen to be facing.
 And then, there's the rest of us that by no stretch of the wildest imagination will ever be considered photogenic and it may simply be important to accept and learn to live with that irrefutable truth.

 For many decades, a personal practice has been to frame images representing the best memories in life and mount them on the walls.
 Every day begins with reminders of wonderful, even ethereal, experiences in some of the most beautiful places on the planet.
-This is always a good way to start the day.
+Reviewing those incredible experiences and memories is always a good way to start the day.
 The obvious prerequisite is to create outstanding memories, consistently and continually.

 The image recalls the entire vision and summons the sights, sounds and details of that particular moment.
 Among this formidable collection there is one photograph captured with a film camera, on September 4, 2004, by a friend and hiking companion.
 The photograph returns memories of this special day in a special place.

 The photograph was captured at an all-time favorite mountain on the lower summit of Forget-Me Not-Mountain in Kananaskis Country, Alberta, Canada.
 The true summit is easily accessible by a spectacular walk to the other end of the 'U', and is six feet higher at 2,335 m (7,660 ft.)
 Forget-Me Not Mountain is a small mountain which everyone capable of wading through fast, cold water and gaining about 914 m (~3,000 ft.) of aggressive elevation should do.
 The mountains behind are Banded Peak, Outlaw, Cornwall and Glasgow.